Rumania Montevideo: 2019: Band reunion and cancelled live tour

-On 6 March 2019, Makoto Miyoshi launched an official Twitter account with the announcement of a return to band activities along with his sister Mami Miyoshi.
+On 6 March 2019, Makoto Miyoshi launched an official X (Formerly Twitter) account with the announcement of a return to band activities along with his sister Mami Miyoshi.
 Later Makototo announced that Mami would provide only vocals, not drums.
 On 7 March, Makoto shared on his YouTube channel a demo tape of the unreleased song "anytime" with Makoto as lead vocalist and Mami doing background vocals.
 The original upload of a demo tape is from 2011.
-On the same day it was announced on Twitter that Naoya Shimai from indie band Spaghetti Vabune! would support the group on drums.
+On the same day it was announced on X (Formerly Twitter) that Naoya Shimai from indie band Spaghetti Vabune! would support the group on drums.

-On 15 March, "Tom" was announced on Twitter as the new bass player to the band.
+On 15 March, "Tom" was announced on X (Formerly Twitter) as the new bass player to the band.

-On 1 April, a practice video of the song "Dare mo Shiranai Yoake" was uploaded on Makoto Miyoshi's Twitter account.
+On 1 April, a practice video of the song "Dare mo Shiranai Yoake" was uploaded on Makoto Miyoshi's X (Formerly Twitter) account.
 The video footage shows two guitarists, one bassist, one drummer and vocalist Mami Miyoshi.

-On 8 July a new keyboard and backing vocals support member, "Cherry", and a guitar support member, "Rerere", were announced through Twitter.
+On 8 July a new keyboard and backing vocals support member, "Cherry", and a guitar support member, "Rerere", were announced through X (Formerly Twitter).
 The new band consisted of former members, the Miyoshi siblings and four new support members.
-On 14 July, Mami Miyoshi launched a Twitter account.
+On 14 July, Mami Miyoshi launched a X (Formerly Twitter) account.

 On 1 December the band performed live in the Ohsaka venue Hills Pankoujou.
 Former members of the sub-band Ramjet Pulley arrived as audience guests as well.

 In January 2020, Makoto published three interview videos on his YouTube channel with guitarist Shimal, who answered questions about Rumania Montevideo's past.
 In February, Makoto started launching short demo tapes on his YouTube channel.
 In March, a second reunion live performance was scheduled in Tokyo in the venue Daikanyama Unit.
 All supporting band members planned to reprise their roles., however on 9 March, the event was cancelled due to the worldwide pandemic situation of the coronavirus.
 After the conclusion, Mami's activities has been decreased and Miyoshi continues release monthly new song or demo tapes on his YouTube channel.

 On 20 August 2020, Makoto has confessed his wish to collaborate once again in the band with his childhood friend and former member, Kazunobu Mashima.

 2024-2025: New album "Flex" and live tour "Reborn"

-On 10 April, Makoto has announced through his Twitter account that new album Flex is in the production.
+On 10 April, Makoto has announced through his X (Formerly Twitter) account that new album Flex is in the production.
 On 20 November, promotional single "snow loop" has been distributed on the music streaming platforms.
 The album is scheduled to release only through live venue in 2025 during their live tour "rumania montevideo REBORN2025".